subllings/azure-1-week-AzureFunction-SQLDatabase-PowerBi/Azure-DevOps-CICD/README.md

 4. Set project visibility (Private recommended)
 5. Connect your GitHub repository or import code

+#### Repository Connection Options

+You have two main approaches for connecting your GitHub repository to Azure DevOps:

+**Option 1: Import Repository (Recommended for Learning)**

+No, you don't need to copy the whole project manually.
+You can import your existing GitHub repository directly:

+1. In your Azure DevOps project, go to **Repos**
+2. Click **Import a repository**
+3. Choose **GitHub** as source
+4. Authenticate with GitHub
+5. Select your repository: `subllings/azure-1-week-AzureFunction-SQLDatabase-PowerBi`
+6. This creates a synchronized copy in Azure DevOps

+Benefits:
+- Keeps your GitHub repository as the main source
+- Azure DevOps gets a synchronized copy for CI/CD
+- Changes can be made in either location
+- Full integration with Azure DevOps pipelines
+- Complete Azure DevOps learning experience

+**Option 2: Direct GitHub Integration (Modern Approach)**

+Use GitHub Actions with Azure DevOps integration:
+1. Create Azure DevOps Project (same as above)
+2. Keep code in GitHub (no copying needed)
+3. Use Azure DevOps for service connections, variable groups, and release management
+4. Use GitHub Actions for CI/CD pipelines

+**Recommendation**: Use Option 1 for this learning project as it provides the full Azure DevOps experience and better learning opportunities.

 ### 2. Configure Service Connections (Critical Step)
 Navigate to **Project Settings > Service connections** and create: